 To learn more about Amanda and her work you can find her at:

-If you are woman entrepreneur/business owner and would like to be featured as part of the Up Close & Inspirational blog series feel free to get in touch by email at email@example.com.
+If you are a female entrepreneur/business owner and would like to be featured as part of the Up Close & Inspirational blog series feel free to get in touch by email at email@example.com.
 I would love to hear from you!